tylermystery/builder/spec_sheet.md

 Session Management (Live URL & Fork on Edit)
 A unique, shareable URL is automatically generated and updated as a user builds their event plan.

-Live URL: The URL in the browser address bar is the canonical link for the event plan.
-Any change made to the plan (e.g., selecting an item, editing the event name) is automatically saved to the database and reflected in this URL.
+* **Live URL**: The URL in the browser address bar is the canonical link for the event plan.
+Any change made to the plan is automatically saved to the database and reflected in this URL.

-Sharing: A user can share their plan at any time by simply copying and sharing the URL from their browser.
+* **Sharing**: A user can share their plan at any time by simply copying and sharing the URL from their browser.

-Fork on Edit: When a second user opens a shared URL, they see the original plan.
+* **Fork on Edit**: When a second user opens a shared URL, they see the original plan.
 The moment this new user makes a change, the system automatically "forks" the plan by creating a brand new session and updating their URL.
-This prevents collaborators from overwriting each other's work in the MVP and ensures the original shared plan is not altered.
+This prevents collaborators from overwriting each other's work and ensures the original shared plan is not altered.

-Catalog Loading Methodology
+Catalog Loading and Display
-The catalog loading process is designed for a smooth and predictable user experience.

-The application initially displays a "Loading catalog..." message.
+The catalog loading process is designed for a smooth user experience.
+The application initially displays a "Loading catalog..." message and fetches all event records.
+Once loaded, the initial view shows only the top-level "Grouping" items.
-It fetches all event records from the Airtable database using an asynchronous API call.
-Once the data is loaded successfully, the loading message is hidden and the interactive catalog elements are displayed.
-The initial view shows only the top-level "Grouping" items for the user to begin their exploration.

 Hierarchical Catalog Display
 The catalog is organized as a hierarchy of interactive items.
+Items can be either Groupings (e.g., "Activities") or final Bookable Items (e.g., "Escape Room").
 This structure allows users to navigate from broad categories to specific details.

-**Defining a "Grouping" (Robust)**
-To ensure all parent-child relationships are recognized, an item is considered a "Grouping" if it meets **either** of the following conditions:
-1.  **Forward Link**: The item's "Options" field contains the name of another record in the catalog.
-2.  **Backward Link**: Any other record in the catalog lists the item's name in its "Parent Item" field.

-This dual-check system ensures that all items with child relations are correctly identified.

-**Visual Distinction for Groupings**
-To visually distinguish Groupings from final Bookable Items, all grouping cards are given a "stacked card" appearance.
-This is achieved using CSS to render two additional card-like layers directly behind the main card, creating a subtle 3D effect that suggests more content is available within.

 The Interactive Card
-Every item in the catalog is presented on a versatile "Interactive Card".
+Every item in the catalog is presented on a versatile "Interactive Card."
 The card's appearance and functionality adapt based on the item it represents.
-All cards feature a Heart (❤️) icon for universal selection.
+All cards feature a Heart (❤️) icon for universal selection, a Parent (⬆️) button for navigation, and an Availability (📅) icon.

 Favorites Carousel
 When a user selects one or more items, a horizontally scrolling carousel appears below the main header.

-Consistent Design: Cards in the carousel are styled with the same aspect ratio as the main catalog cards for visual consistency.
+* **Consistent Design**: Cards in the carousel are styled with the same aspect ratio as the main catalog cards for visual consistency.
-Remove Functionality: Each favorite card includes a remove (×) button, allowing users to quickly un-favorite an item directly from the carousel.
+* **Remove Functionality**: Each favorite card includes a remove (×) button, allowing users to quickly un-favorite an item directly from the carousel.

-Automated Image Tagging
-Card images are loaded dynamically from a media library (Cloudinary) based on an automated, multi-tag system.
-All tag matching is case-insensitive and ignores differences between spaces and hyphens.

-Default Item Image: The image for an item is found by searching for a single tag generated from its unique name (e.g., "Fort Battle" uses the tag fort-battle).

-Option-Specific Images: When a user selects an option, the system performs a search for images that contain both the item's tag and the option's tag (e.g., searching for tags fort-battle AND classic).
-If no images matching both tags are found, the application falls back to the default item image.

-Unified Card Interaction Model
-All card-based click interactions are managed by a single, unified event handler on the document's body.
-The handler uses event delegation to capture all clicks and identify the target element (e.g., a button or icon).
-It acts as a router, prioritizing specific button clicks (like the Heart, Explode, or Parent buttons) over a general card click to ensure a predictable user experience.
-This methodology ensures that all interactions are handled consistently and efficiently, regardless of where the catalog item is displayed.

-Event Listener Implementation (Locked In)
-To function correctly, the application's main script attaches two distinct, delegated event listeners to the document.body.
-Both are essential for full functionality and must be present.

-addEventListener('click', ...): This listener handles all instantaneous actions, such as clicking the Heart (❤️), Explode (💥), and Parent (⬆️) buttons.

-addEventListener('change', ...): This listener handles actions that conclude an editing or selection process, primarily for the options-selector (⚙️) dropdowns on the interactive cards.

-Customizable Bottom Layer
-When a card represents a final Bookable Item, its Options Control (⚙️) switches from navigation to configuration, displaying specific variations.
-A field for adding custom notes and a quantity selector are also available.

-Dynamic Header
-A sticky header contains all primary event details and controls, including a static Tool Name, an editable Event Name, and other controls like Date, Headcount, Total Cost.
+* **Open Detail View**: Clicking on a favorite card opens the Detailed Item View for that item.

-Filtering and Sorting
+Search & Filtering
-A simple set of controls allows users to refine the catalog view by Search by name and Price.
-A "Sort by" dropdown controls the order of the main catalog.
+A set of controls allows users to refine and organize the catalog view.

+* **Smart Search**: A search bar allows users to filter the catalog by item name, description, categories, and tags.
+Results are prioritized to show name matches first.
+* **Filtering**: Users can filter the catalog by pre-defined price ranges.
+* **Sorting**: A dropdown menu controls the sort order of the catalog (e.g., Price Low to High, Name A-Z).
+* **Reset**: A "Reset" button clears all active search terms and filters, returning the catalog to its default view.

+Detailed Item View
+Clicking on a catalog card opens a large modal overlay with comprehensive information.

+* **Layout**: The view uses a two-column layout, with an image gallery on the left and item details on the right.
+* **Image Gallery**: Displays all available images for an item from Cloudinary, with a main image and clickable thumbnails.
+* **Interactive Options**: For items with choices, options are displayed as clickable buttons showing any price modifications.
+* **In-Modal Navigation**: The modal includes a Parent (⬆️) button for navigating up the hierarchy and supports clicking on navigational options to drill down, all without closing the modal.
+* **Controls**: The Heart (❤️), Explode (💥), and Quantity Selector controls are available directly within the modal.
+* **Availability**: An inline, read-only calendar is displayed, showing the specific day-by-day availability for that item.

 Date Availability System
 The application provides real-time event availability at three distinct levels, powered by a JavaScript date picker library (flatpickr) and a serverless function that parses a remote iCal feed.
-Users specify the event length by selecting a start and end time directly within the date picker for accurate time-based checks.
+Users specify the event length by selecting a start and end time directly within the date picker.

-The Header Calendar (Summary View): The main date picker in the header shows a color-coded monthly calendar.
-This view reflects the combined availability of all favorited items, giving users an instant overview of which dates will work for their entire plan.
+* **The Header Calendar (Summary View)**: The main date picker shows a color-coded monthly calendar reflecting the combined availability of all favorited items.

-The Card Icons (Status View): After a date range is selected in the header, an icon on every card in the catalog updates to show its specific availability for that range.
-The icon indicates whether the item is fully available (✅), partially available (🟠), or unavailable (❌).
+* **The Card Icons (Status View)**: After a date range is selected, an icon on every card updates to show its specific availability (✅, 🟠, or ❌).

-The Item Calendar (Detail View): Clicking the availability icon on any individual card opens a pop-up, read-only calendar.
-This modal shows the detailed day-by-day availability for that specific item only.
+* **The Item Calendar (Detail View)**: The detail view modal shows the detailed day-by-day availability for that specific item only.

-Beta Toolkit
-A subtle "beta" subscript next to the tool name can be-clicked to reveal a toolkit with advanced, toggleable features.
-These features include Collab Mode, Event Planner Mode, and History Mode.
+Payment & Checkout
+The application includes a complete checkout flow to finalize and pay for an event plan.

+* **Checkout Button**: A "Checkout" button in the header becomes active when the plan total is greater than zero.
+* **Checkout Modal**: Clicking the button opens a checkout modal with three sections: an order summary, fields for customer information, and a secure payment form.
+* **Secure Payment Processing**: Payment details are handled by integrating Stripe Elements.
+This ensures sensitive credit card information is sent directly to Stripe and never touches the application's server, providing maximum security and PCI compliance.